 Student loans currently account for over $1.7 trillion of the debt in the United States.
-As more and more students are graduating with debt each year, we’re seeing the effects of high student loan debt has on personal and family lives.
+As more and more students are graduating with debt each year, we’re seeing the effects of high student loan debt on personal and family lives.

-In this article, we explain some of the biggest obstacles that you’ll face along the way and how to overcome them.
+In this article, we explain some of the biggest obstacles you’ll face along the way and how to overcome them.
 Here’s what you need to know if you’re a first-time homebuyer with student loan debt.

 Obstacles to buying a house with student loan debt